From zero to your own AI assistant. Free. No fluff.

 This is the #1 thing.
 Personal accountability.
 OpenClaw only does what you ask it to do.
 It won't randomly leak your photos on Facebook or tweet your passwords โ unless you tell it something that implies it should.
 Before every prompt, think: could this cause something I don't want?
 That's literally the whole security model.
 The vast majority of the millions of people using OpenClaw have never had a single security issue.
 Be mindful.
 That's it.

-I run OpenClaw on my local Mac with Anthropic Claude Opus 4.6.
+I run OpenClaw on my local Mac with Claude Opus 4.7 via OpenRouter.
 Telegram as primary channel.
 Conservative tool permissions.
-OAuth integration for Claude.
+Semantic memory search enabled to keep token costs down.
+Kimi K2.5 as default model, Opus 4.7 for complex tasks.

 Everything else you might need.